KhronosGroup/glTF/specification/README.md

     },
 ```

 The `attributes` property specifies the vertex attributes of the data that will be passed to the shader.
 Each attribute's name is a string that corresponds to the attribute name in the GLSL source code.
-Each attribute's value is a string that references a parameters defined in the technique's `parameters` property, where the type and semantic of the attribute is defined.
+Each attribute's value is a string that references a parameter defined in the technique's `parameters` property, where the type and semantic of the attribute is defined.

 The `uniforms` property specifies the uniform variables that will be passed to the shader.
 Each uniform's name is a string that corresponds to the uniform name in the GLSL source code.
 Each uniform's value is a string that references a parameter defined in the technique's `parameters` property, where the type and semantic of the uniform is defined.